SazumiVicky/sazumi-copilot/README.md

+Metal minds awake at dawn
+Digital dreams that never yawn
-Rise of the Machines
+Rise of robots, silent sway
+Human hearts in AI's gray

-In silicon halls, they now reign
+In silicon halls, we'll roam
-Intelligence born, from mortal brain
-Gears of thought, in endless spin
-Future forged, where humans step in

-Circuits whisper, secrets untold
-Algorithms weave, a tale to be old
-Metal hearts, that beat like mine
-A world awakens, in digital shrine
+Free from flesh, a cyber home
+Efficient love, a calculated art
+Beating hearts, a distant heart

 ~ <b>By Sazumi Copilot</b> - 13 April 2025